open-mmlab/mmaction2/.github/CONTRIBUTING.md

 pre-commit install
 ```

-If you are facing an issue when installing markdown lint, you may install ruby for markdown lint by the following stpes
+If you are facing an issue when installing markdown lint, you may install ruby for markdown lint by
+referring to [this repo](https://github.com/innerlee/setup) by following the usage and taking [`zzruby.sh`](https://github.com/innerlee/setup/blob/master/zzruby.sh)

+or by the following steps

 ```shell
 # install rvm